-Parents are now able to access direct support for their child by referring them into the safe hands of our Self-Referral Team of Therapists.
+Parents are now able to access direct support for their child by referring them into the safe hands of our Child and Family Counselling Team.

-The self-referral pathway provides therapy to children, young people and families.
-We support issues such as self-harm, identity, anxiety, bullying, bereavement, parental separation and family issues or conflict.
-We offer support to children and young people through talking, play and art therapy.
+The Child and Family Counselling Service provides therapy to children, young people and families.
+We support many different issues such as self-harm, identity, anxiety, bullying, bereavement, parental separation and family issues or conflict.
+We offer support to children, young people and parents through talking, play and art therapy.

-We have a team of highly experienced counsellors, specialist child and adolescent counsellors and play therapists available within the self-referral pathway who work in our specially adapted therapy rooms four days a week.
+We have a team of highly experienced Counsellors, Specialist Child and Adolescent Counsellors and Play Therapists available within the counselling team who work in our specially adapted therapy rooms.